Health-Care Administration — M.B.A.

 - Integrate strategic awareness and innovative thinking.

-- Demonstrate business management skills and stewardship principles.
+- Apply business management skills and stewardship principles.

 The M.B.A. degree program in the School of Public Health aims to be globally recognized as a provider of excellent, quality health-care management education with an emphasis on service, using a values-based approach to confront health-care issues.
 Students will be prepared to confront and solve complex problems in health-care delivery using evidence-based analytics, theory, and practice.